Gerald-Jinx-Mouse/Gerald-Jinx-Mouse.github.io/index.md

 The culmination of my learning came through the group project, where we analyzed FAA Wildlife Strike data spanning 2019-2020.
 My primary contribution was developing an interactive Python dashboard using Plotly that visualized strike patterns across multiple dimensions.

 The dashboard incorporates ten distinct visualizations examining the pandemic's impact on aviation safety.
-The data revealed a significant decrease in wildlife strikes during 2020—unsurprising given reduced flight activity, but the visualization made the magnitude immediately apparent.
+The data revealed a significant decrease in wildlife strikes during 2020, unsurprising given reduced flight activity, but the visualization made the magnitude immediately apparent.
 The geographic scatter map showed concentrations at major hub airports, while time-of-day analysis revealed that dusk presents the highest risk period.

 Building this dashboard required integrating multiple skills from the course: